Although it's important to seek a doctor's care as soon as possible, don't rush into making a choice.

 Do you want a doctor who will allow you to take an active part in decision-making?
 Or do you prefer a more traditional doctor-patient relationship, where the doctor takes the lead?

 How aggressive do you want to be about treatment?
 Do you want someone who will encourage you to try new drugs or participate in research trials?

 Are you interested in complementary care, such as homeopathy or vitamin therapies?
 Will the doctor support this?

 Qualifications and Office Practice

 Your doctor should be board certified in internal medicine (IM) with a subspecialty in infectious disease (ID).
 If they specialize in HIV, even better.
-Some doctors without all of these qualifications -- internists, family physicians, osteopaths -- do have experience treating people with HIV and take very good care of their patients.
+However, some doctors without all of these qualifications -- internists, family physicians, osteopaths -- do have experience treating people with HIV and take very good care of their patients.
 Ask how many patients with HIV or AIDS they’ve seen and whether they feel comfortable taking care of you.

 Find out what the average wait time for an appointments is, and how long it typically takes to return phone calls.

 Do they regularly work with specialists they can refer you to when you need it?